eno-orogun/MSc-Cybersecurity-Final-Project/Implementation Guide.md

 -   Purpose: This function handles user identification.
-It retrieves an existing user_id for a given username or creates a new user record if the username doesn\'t already exist, ensuring unique user tracking.
+It retrieves an existing user_id for a given username or creates a new user record if the username doesn't already exist, ensuring unique user tracking.

 -   Process: